wendwarge/Fab-Academy-2018/educational_ethos.md

 What is the next thing I can do to test whether my idea has merit, or that my new understanding is robust?

 You can now see why it's called Spiral Design - each cycle is successful in itself, or allows you to find a first success to build on.
 One of the big challenges in the early weeks of Fab Academy is to keep building the culture of moving past the Bare Minimum.
 Because many of our students are so used to the standards-based system, they habitually stop at the Bare Minimum and we have to keep encouraging them to continue.
-Asking squestions that foster curiosity is a way of doing this.
-I might ask: are you curious to know whether you can acheive this step now?
+Asking questions that foster curiosity is a way of doing this.
+I might ask: are you curious to know whether you can achieve this step now?
 I wonder what would happen if you tried this?
 I'm curious - will you indulge me and try this step now?etc

 Again, students who are used to the other system will see this as the instructor asking them to do extra work.
-They ask what is the standard and why do you ask other students to do one thing and me to do something else.
+They ask what is the standard and wonder why you ask other students to do one thing and me to do something else.